Media Monitoring &

 The project is also intended to be a forum for assessing the degree to which the media adheres to the cardinal universal and local journalistic ethics and professional standards.
 It is also the intent of the project to come up with innovative strategies by the media to survive in the ever-changing media environment.

-1.0 Background and Context
+Background & Context

 Lesotho's media sector is said to be small and going through a sluggish growth and development.
 The print media comprising newspapers and magazines is the one media sector going through a rough patch regarding growth and development.
 The sector has nine (9) newspaper titles and two (2) magazines in circulation.
 There are only two (2) online newspapers.